 From your early 40s and into your 50s, during perimenopause, you may find that your periods change and become erratic as your ovaries slow down and oestrogen levels start to fluctuate.
 It can be very common for your cycle to become highly unpredictable and periods to be heavier and longer.

-“There are a whole range of menstrual issues in perimenopause that are normal but if it impacts your life, consult your doctor for treatment and to exclude iron deficiency, anemias and check there isn’t an underlying cause other than menopause.
+“There are a whole range of menstrual issues in perimenopause that are normal but if it impacts your life, consult your doctor for treatment and to exclude iron deficiency, anaemia and check there isn’t an underlying cause other than menopause.

 “There are also a number of other conditions of the womb that can cause heavy bleeding including fibroids (growths in the womb that increase the surface area of the lining of the womb), a pelvic infection, polyps and, rarely, cancer, so it’s really important that you see a doctor.